-- (i) Approval of the Treasury Management Strategy, Annual Borrowing Strategy attached at Appendix A, and - (ii) Approve Annual Non-Treasury Investment Strategy attached at Appendix B; - and - (iii) Approval of the Minimum Revenue Provision (MRP) Statement set out in Appendix C.
+- (i) Approval of the Treasury Management Strategy, Annual Borrowing Strategy attached at Appendix A, and - (ii) Approve Annual Non-Treasury Investment Strategy attached at Appendix B:

+and

+(iii) Approval of the Minimum Revenue Provision (MRP) Statement set out in Appendix C.

-1. INTRODUCTION
+1 INTRODUCTION

-1.1 This report sets out the proposed Treasury Management Strategy and Non-Treasury Investment Strategy for the year 2019/20, including the borrowing and investment strategies and treasury management indicators for capital finance for 2019/20 and the Minimum Revenue Provision Statement.
+1.1 This report sets out the proposed Treasury Management Strategy and Non-Treasury Investment Strategy for the year 2020/21, including the borrowing and investment strategies and treasury management indicators for capital finance for 2020/21 and the Minimum Revenue Provision Statement.

 - 1.2 The Council has adopted the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code) which requires the Council to approve a treasury management strategy and Non-Treasury Investment Strategy before the start of each financial year. - 1.3 The CIPFA "Prudential Code" 2017 edition, "Treasury Management Code of Practice" 2017 edition and MHCLG revised guidance February 2018 focus on "non- treasury" investments.
-With particular attention on the purchase of investment property and other commercial activities that aim to generate income; but may require external borrowing (or the use of existing cash balances) to raise the cash to finance such activities. - 1.4 Investment now includes all financial assets of the Council and those nonfinancial assets held primarily or partially to generate profit, including investment property and loans to subsidiaries and third parties.
-A new separate Non-Treasury Investment Strategy (Appendix B) must be approved before April 2019.
+Resulting in a requirement for a separate Non-Treasury Investment Strategy (Appendix B) must be approved before April 2020.

-2. PURPOSE
+2 PURPOSE

 - 2.1 The purpose of the treasury management operation is to ensure that cash flow is adequately planned, with cash being available when it is needed.
 Surplus monies are invested in counterparties or instruments commensurate with the Council's low risk approach, pursuing optimum performance while ensuring that security of the investment is considered ahead of investment return.
 The Council is required to operate a balanced budget, which broadly means that cash raised during the year will meet cash expenditure. - 2.2 The second main function of the treasury management service is the funding of the Council's capital plans.
 These capital plans provide a guide to the borrowing need of the Council, essentially the longer-term cash flow planning, to ensure the Council can meet its capital spending obligations.
-The management of longer-term cash may involve the arrangement of long and/or short term loans (external borrowing) or may use longer term cash flow surpluses in lieu of external borrowing (internal borrowing). - 2.3 Accordingly, the Chartered Institute of Public Finance and Accountancy (CIPFA) defines treasury management as: "The management of the Council's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks". - 2.4 The purpose of non-treasury investment management operations is to ensure that all investment decisions that are made primarily to generate a profit have a suitable level of security and liquidity.
-Ensuring risks and rewards are monitored regularly.
+The management of longer-term cash may involve the arrangement of long and/or short-term loans (external borrowing) or may use longer term cash flow surpluses in lieu of external borrowing (internal borrowing). - 2.3 Accordingly, the Chartered Institute of Public Finance and Accountancy (CIPFA) defines treasury management as: "The management of the Council's borrowing, investments and cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks". - 2.4 The purpose of non-treasury investment management operations is to ensure that all investment decisions that are made primarily to generate a profit have a suitable level of security and liquidity.
+Ensuring risks and rewards are monitored regularly. - 2.5 The second main function of investment management is to generate potential returns and monitor performance of returns on a regular basis. - 2.6 The purpose of the Indicators is to set a framework for affordable, prudent and sustainable capital investment.

-- 2.5 The second main function of investment management is to generate potential returns and monitor performance of returns on a regular basis. - 2.6 The purpose of the Indicators is to set a framework for affordable, prudent and sustainable capital investment. - 2.7 The appendices (A to C) set out the Treasury Management Strategy, Investment Strategy and Minimal Revenue Provision Statement for 2019/20 to 2022/23 and fulfil key legislative requirements as follows:
+2.7 The appendices (A to C) set out the Treasury Management Strategy, Investment Strategy and Minimal Revenue Provision Statement for 2020/21 to 2023/24 and fulfil key legislative requirements as follows: